Frank Bough

 Francis Joseph Bough (/ˈbɒf/; 15 January 1933 – 21 October 2020) was an English television presenter.
-He was best known as the former host of BBC sports and current affairs shows including Grandstand, Nationwide and Breakfast Time, which he launched alongside Selina Scott and Nick Ross.
+He was best known as the host of BBC sports and current affairs shows including Grandstand, Nationwide and Breakfast Time, which he launched alongside Selina Scott and Nick Ross.

 Over his broadcasting career, Bough became known for his smooth, relaxed and professional approach to live broadcasts, once being described as "the most unassailable performer on British television".
 In 1987, Michael Parkinson said, "If my life depended on the smooth handling of a TV show, Bough would be my first choice to be in charge."
 In 1988, Bough was sacked by the BBC following revelations that he had taken cocaine and used prostitutes.
 He later presented programmes on London Weekend Television, ITV, Sky TV and on LBC radio in London before his retirement in 1998.

 Early life

 Francis Joseph Bough was born on 15 January 1933 at his parents' terraced house in Fenton, Stoke-on-Trent, Staffordshire, son of Austin Joseph Bough (died 1963) and Annie Tyrer, née Moulton.
 The family later moved to Oswestry, Shropshire.
 His father was a furniture upholsterer and his mother painted pots in a pottery factory, and also made curtains and cushions.

-Bough was educated at Oswestry Boys' High School (a Shropshire County Council secular grammar school) in Oswestry, after passing his eleven-plus exam, and at Merton College, Oxford, where he studied shipping management and was a soccer blue.
-He played football for the university against Cambridge and did his national service in the Royal Tank Regiment.
+After passing his eleven-plus exam, Bough was educated at Oswestry Boys' High School (a Shropshire County Council secular grammar school), and at Merton College, Oxford, where he studied history and was a soccer blue.
+He played football for the university against Cambridge, entered the employment of ICI at Billingham-on-Tees, and did his national service in the 2nd Royal Tank Regiment, serving in West Germany.
+He first broadcast for British Forces Radio, commenting on an army cup game football match between two regiments.